bsheldon/sombrajo/README.md

 ## Browser Support
-**Note:** Shadow DOM spec is currently in-flux, thus Google Chrome and Opera are the only browsers to offically support the currrent spec by default.
+**Note:** Shadow DOM spec is currently in-flux, thus Google Chrome and Opera are the only browsers to officially support the current spec by default.
 Firefox does support the Shadow DOM with the [webcomponents flag enabled](https://developer.mozilla.org/en-US/docs/Web/Web_Components#Enabling_Web_Components_in_Firefox).
 At this stage, this library is limited to use in these browsers.
 Check out some work that is being done on the [W3C Working Draft](http://w3c.github.io/webcomponents/spec/shadow/) to standardize this approach in short order across most major browsers.

 ## Development